Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/4-Controllers.md

     MovieController : +  initialize(URL url, ResourceBundle resourceBundle)
 ```

-The attributes model the graphical elements in the window (stage) associated to the controller.
+The attributes model the graphical elements in the window (stage) associated to the controller.<br/>
 In this case the FXML file is `movie-view.fxml`.

 The `HttpHandler handler` attribute is used to set up an instance of the [HTTP handler](3-HttpHandler.md) class.<br/>